Koena-C/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that displays the result of BREATH to the power of LOVE
+script that converts number from base 2 to base 10